royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 * To create a policy open "Secure", "Policies", "Create", name it `iot-webinar-policy`
 * Click on "Advanced mode" and paste the following policy document:

+**IMPORTANT!** Replace the region and account placeholders with your values for region and account number

 ```
 {
   "Version": "2012-10-17",